PRESS RELEASE: FOR IMMEDIATE RELEASE

 The first season of the competition attracted 130 photographers with over 450 photos submitted in less than three months.
 The categories explored during the first season included images of nature in distress, beauty in biodiversity, and nocturnal beings among other themes.
 The growing interest in the photo competition has lead to the launch of season two, which will explore wildlife portraits, wild landscapes, dramatic wildlife, humans helping nature as well as funny and cute wildlife.
 Winners and runners up in each category will win cash prizes ranging from Kshs.
 1,000-Ksh.
 5,000 ($10.00-$50.00).

-WildlifeDirect is excited to partner with Conservation Through Public Health and Gorilla Conservation Coffee both in Uganda, Tony Wild who are supporting the Junior Category – Runner Up and OGO – LAW who are supporting the Amateur Category – Runner Up.
+WildlifeDirect is excited to partner with Conservation Through Public Health and Gorilla Conservation Coffee both in Uganda, Tony Wild who are supporting the Junior Category – Runner Up, OGO – LAW who are supporting the Amateur Category – Runner Up and Diana Kisinga who will be supporting the Junior Category – Winner.
 We are also grateful for the judges; Usha Harish, Callie Broaddus, and Ananth Krishnamurthy who have been generous in giving their time to review and select winners during this period.

 The competition will run in Kenya, Uganda, Tanzania, Burundi, and Rwanda.

 For more information, please contact: